jensstein/oandbackup/FAQ.md

 A safe way to start is to do some backup and restore tests of an uncritical app via AppSheet.
 Go forward and backup multiple apps via Batch and finally define schedules e.g. with Custom lists.

-In case of any problems report it in [the Telegram group](https://github.com/machiav3lli/oandbackupx#on-telegram-tmeoandbackupx) first (sometimes there is an easy solution) and/or [raise an issue here in github](https://github.com/machiav3lli/oandbackupx/issues).
+In case of any problems report it in [the Telegram or Matrix group](https://github.com/NeoApplications/Neo-Backup#community) first (sometimes there is an easy solution) and/or [raise an issue here in github](https://github.com/NeoApplications/Neo-Backup/issues).

 #### What are all these backup-parts (icons)? / Which parts does a backup of an app consist of?